salujajaskeerat/ELP305-TribeD-documentation/index.md

 1. It should have a capacity of up to 3kW
 2. Dust and water protected
-3. Polycarbonate Material
+3. Polycarbonate material
-4. MCB Based AC disconnection
+4. MCB based AC disconnection
 5. It should have a current rating
 6. It should have high voltage and frequency ass in AC